CousinoMath/blog/blog/Arith_on_Trees/README.md

 using the tree notation to represent `1+1`.

 Next is an example of the computations to show that
-`3 / 4 &minus; 2 / 3 = 1 / 12`.
+`3 / 4 − 2 / 3 = 1 / 12`.

 Another learning example is the quadratic formula.

-And the following are the steps in the computation of the quadratic formula for the quadratic `\(x^{2} &minus; 4 x + 3\)`.
+And the following are the steps in the computation of the quadratic formula for the quadratic `\(x^{2} − 4 x + 3\)`.

-One may notice the use of boxes for operators like &minus; and &divide;
-versus the use of ovals for + and &times;.
+One may notice the use of boxes for operators like − and ÷ versus the use of ovals for + and ×.
 This is due to the fact that

-- and &divide; are noncommutative binary operators, whereas + and &times; are commutative.
-So for &minus; and &divide;, it must be made explicit which is the first argument and which is the second.
+- &minus; and ÷ are noncommutative binary operators, whereas + and × are commutative.
+So for − and ÷, it must be made explicit which is the first argument and which is the second.
 But for

-- and &times;, it does not matter which argument is first and which is second.
-Also, note in the quadratic formula, the part of the tree corresponding to `\(4 a c\)` is just an oval for &times; with three leaves coming off it, one leave for each 4, `\(a\)`, and `\(c\)`.
-This might seem odd because &times; is not defined to take three arguments but only two.
+- &plus; and ×, it does not matter which argument is first and which is second.
+Also, note in the quadratic formula, the part of the tree corresponding to `\(4 a c\)` is just an oval for × with three leaves coming off it, one leave for each 4, `\(a\)`, and `\(c\)`.
+This might seem odd because × is not defined to take three arguments but only two.
 The associative property is what allows us to multiply together any number of arguments.

 Already, we have used the properties of associativity and commutativity to explain the features of this tree notation.
-The convenience of these two properties in our notation push us to use + instead of &minus; and &times; instead of &divide;.
+The convenience of these two properties in our notation push us to use + instead of − and × instead of ÷.

 [1]: https://en.wikipedia.org/wiki/Infix_notation "Infix notation"
 [2]: https://en.wikipedia.org/wiki/Polish_notation "Polish notation"